 Friday, October 26, 2012

-The End of the World sees the Doctor and Rose travelling five billion years into the future to watch the world get blown up.
+The End of the World sees the Doctor and Rose traveling five billion years into the future to watch the world get blown up.
 They're joined aboard Space Station One by the 'great and good' of the Universe, which as the Doctor says really means 'the rich'.
 Included in their number is a large flap of skin and lipstick called Cassandra.
 She's the last human, apparently.

-This being Doctor Who, of course there's no way this is just going to be a simple exercise in watching.
+This being Doctor Who, of course, there's no way this is just going to be a simple exercise in watching.
 Something is bound to go wrong.